 Introduction

-Many communicable diseases are known to have multiple routes of transmission (e.g. influenza, norovirus and rotavirus) and can be acquired from self-inoculation with a contaminated finger[1].
+Many communicable viruses are known to have multiple routes of transmission (e.g. influenza, norovirus and rotavirus) and can be acquired from self-inoculation with a contaminated finger[1].
 A central tenet of infection prevention therefore lies in effective hand hygiene[2].
-Quaternary ammonium compounds (QACs/quats) are listed on the USA’s environmental protection agency’s list of efficacious disinfectant products against COVID-19 (List N) whilst 70% ethanol alcohol gel is promoted by the World Health Organisation as a viable method of reducing enteric transmission[3] and currently a preferred method used globally to curtail the spread of COVID-19[4].
+Quaternary ammonium compounds (QACs/quats) are listed on the USA’s Environmental Protection Agency’s (U.S. EPA) list of efficacious disinfectant products against COVID-19 (List N) whilst 70% ethanol alcohol gel is promoted by the World Health Organisation as a viable method of reducing enteric pathogen transmission[3] and currently a preferred method used globally to curtail the spread of COVID-19[4].
 However, the recontamination of the general public’s hands through surface contacts throughout the day is poorly understood both qualitatively and quantitatively.
 QACs are known to have a residual biocidal effect over time [5] so may help reduce overall hand recontamination[6].
 This article presents an experimental study of hand recontamination over 24 hours after hand washing with non-antimicrobial soap and water which is contrasted against the effect of handwashing with non-antimicrobial soap and water and then hand hygiene with a 1% benzyl‐C12-C16‐alkyldimethyl chloride (ADBAC) hand sanitiser.
 The principal aim is to study hand recontamination quantitatively for use in mathematical risk analysis scenarios.

 Methods

 Ten participants agreed to be in this study.
 Participants were divided into two groups, since sampling would occur in frequent intervals over 24 hrs.
 This allowed the burden of time commitment and disruption of usual behaviours to be divided among the two groups.
-All ten participants washed their hands for 1 minute with soft soap and then used a paper towel to dry their hands.
-Participants were then asked to rub their fingertips and thumb of each hand for 1 minute onto two separate Petri dishes containing 10 mL of Tryptone Soy Broth (TSB).
-This was done to quantify the amount of endogenous bacteria that could be recovered with this method.
-To quantify the recovered bacteria, 1 mL of the TSB was then eluted into a separate Petri dish containing 10 to 15 mL of sterile Tryptone Soy Agar.
+All ten participants washed their hands for one minute with soft soap and then used a paper towel to dry their hands.
+Participants were then asked to rub their fingertips and thumb of each hand for one minute onto two separate Petri dishes containing 10 mL of Tryptone Soy Broth (TSB).
+This was done to quantify the number of endogenous bacteria that could be recovered with this method.
+To quantify the recovered bacteria, one mL of the TSB was then eluted into a separate Petri dish containing 10 to 15 mL of sterile Tryptone Soy Agar.
 Once plates were solidified, they were incubated for 24 hours at 37°C.

 For all participants, one hand served as the control while the other was treated with the intervention and was randomly chosen.
 On the intervention hand, 3 mL of the hand sanitiser containing a quaternary ammonium compound: benzalkonium chloride (<1% w/w) was applied and rubbed in for 30 seconds on the hand up to the wrist by a researcher wearing gloves.
 The hand was allowed to air dry for 5 minutes at room temperature, after which participants rubbed each hand onto separate Petri dishes containing 10 mL of Maximum Recovery Diluent (MRB) for one minute.
 One mL was then aliquoted into a Petri dish with 15 mL of TSA.
 Once plates were solidified, they were incubated for 24 hours at 37°C. Colonies were then enumerated.